 - Download PDF of Original Record

 The north elevation features a modern sun porch and a one-story addition topped-with a shed roof.
-Outbuildings on the lot include a one-car, gable-to-street garage and
+Outbuildings on the lot include a one-car, gable-to-street garage and a small shed.

 Historical or Architectural Importance